sraj1820/HR-Trak/README.md

 Current Features:
 - Ability to add a new employee and a new department.
 Each new employee requires an existing department and each department requires an existing manager(employee)
-- ability to see more details about each employee
+- Ability to see more details about each employee
-- ability to delete an employee or department
+- Ability to delete an employee or department

 ### Screenshots